SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 to add lines to internal tables.

 <details>
-  <summary>Notes on the use</summary>
+  <summary>Notes on using <code>APPEND</code> and <code>INSERT</code></summary>
   <!-- -->

 -   `APPEND` ...
     -   always adds lines at the bottom of the internal table.
-    -   is unproblematic for standard tables for which lines are managed via an index.
-When using the statement, the system field `sy-tabix` is given the index of the recently added line. `sy-tabix` is always set on the index with respect to the primary table index.
+    -   is not a problem for standard tables where lines are managed by an index.
+When the statement is used, the system field `sy-tabix` is set to the index of the recently added line. `sy-tabix` is always set to the index with respect to the primary table index.
     -   cannot be used for hashed tables.
-With regard to sorted tables, lines are only appended if they match the sort order and do not create duplicate entries if the primary table key is unique.
+For sorted tables, lines are appended only if they match the sort order, and no duplicate entries are created if the primary table key is unique.
-        Hence, `INSERT` should be used when adding lines to sorted tables.
+        Therefore, `INSERT` should be used when adding lines to sorted tables.
 -   `INSERT` ...
     -   can be used to add lines at a specific position in tables (by